House of Krazees: R.O.C.'s solo career

 R.O.C. later became the hype man for Psychopathic Records artist Blaze Ya Dead Homie.
 R.O.C. appears on Blaze's 2007 album Clockwork Gray, on the tracks "Ill Connect", "Inside Looking Out" and "E.O.D."
 R.O.C. signed to Hatchet House in 2008 and released an EP, Welcome To The Darkside.

 In 2009, R.O.C. announced that he was retiring from music.
 In 2012, he came out of retirement and appeared on Prozak's EP Nocturnal, contributing a verse on "Knuckle Up".
 R.O.C. also appeared alongside Methric and Spaniolo on Psychopathic's fourth "Psypher", released in October 2012, marking an unofficial reunion of House of Krazees.
 In 2013 R.O.C appeared on Twiztids mixtape A New Nightmare on the track "Monstrosity" which was labeled as a House of Krazees song.
-A greatest hits album entitled Casket Cutz was released on October 23, 2013.
+A greatest hits album entitled Casket Cutz was released on October 23, 2013, plus rare and different unreleased tracks on each physical releases ("House Up On The Hill" on CD version and "Reluctant Strain" on cassette version).

 2013-present: Reunion

 In 2013, The R.O.C appeared on Twiztid's A New Nightmare EP on the track "Monstrosity", which was labeled as a House of Krazees song.
-A greatest hits album entitled Casket Cutz was released on October 23, 2013 and features 12 songs from all previous releases plus a bonus song previously unreleased from the vault.
+A greatest hits album entitled Casket Cutz was released on October 23, 2013, and features 12 songs from all previous releases plus a bonus song previously unreleased from the vault.
 They also had an appearance on the song "Disgusted" off of The R.O.C.'s third album Digital Voodoo, which was released on April 14, 2017.
 On February 12, 2018, they released their comeback single "Death 4Any1 Who..." on Twiztid's official YouTube channel.
-In a mid March 2018 live video on facebook Jamie Madrox said that he, Monoxide and The R.O.C. have been working with Fritz Von Kosky (aka Fritz The Cat).
-Not saying it was for HOK, but hinted at it saying "since FTC produced Death 4 Any1 Who we've had a few more songs he's been working on for the 3 of us".
-Which at that point FTC told Jamie not to say anymore, creating speculation that HOK would be releasing a full length album in 2018.
-It was announced on September 7th, 2018 that the House of Krazees will release a limited edition cassette box set including all 5 original HOK albums, both Mr. Bones solo releases, and The R.O.C.'s X-Posed on December 1st, 2018.
+In a mid March 2018 live video on Facebook Jamie Madrox said that he, Monoxide and The R.O.C. have been working with Fritz "The Cat" Van Kosky.
+It was announced on September 7, 2018, that the House of Krazees would release a limited edition cassette box set including all 5 original HOK albums, both Mr. Bones solo releases, and The R.O.C.'s X-Posed on December 1, 2018.
+Their first full album of new material as a trio in 28 years was released on October 29, 2024, titled 31.